mmichie/gosh/docs/ROADMAP.md

 ### 🎯 Strategic Approach

-Rather than copying all zsh features, gosh should:
+Rather than copying all features from other shells, gosh should:
 1. **Prioritize data processing**: Leverage M28 and record streams as the killer feature
 2. **Modernize shell UX**: Better error messages, visual feedback, progressive disclosure
 3. **Cherry-pick essentials**: Focus on the 20% of features that handle 80% of use cases
 4. **Integrate with modern tools**: First-class JSON, API calls, cloud services
 5. **M28 as the scripting language**: No need for bash/zsh scripting syntax - use M28's Python-like syntax for everything
+6. **Learn from fish's UX philosophy**:
+   - Sane defaults that work out of the box
+   - Helpful, user-friendly error messages
+   - Visual feedback (syntax highlighting, auto-suggestions)
+   - Zero-configuration productivity

-This positions gosh not as "another zsh" but as "the shell for the API age" - combining traditional shell power with modern data processing capabilities.
+This positions gosh not as "another zsh" but as "the shell for the API age" - combining fish's excellent UX, traditional shell power, and modern data processing capabilities.

 ### 📝 M28 Shell Scripting Examples